wsn333/academic-trends/README.md

 </p>

 # Academic Trends
-Every week, we have seminars on **academic frontiers** and **industry trends**.
+Every week, we have sharing concerning **academic frontiers** and **industry trends**.
 This repository is used to record slides from presentations given by each person.

 ## Pull Rule
 For ease of document management, please follow the upload rules as below: